Binary-Option-Codes/is-quotex-legal-in-india/README.md

 Within minutes, your account can be fully active, giving you access to both demo and live trading.

+👉 Also read the **[Quotex Registration Guide](https://github.com/Binary-Option-Codes/quotex-registration-guide/)** for a detailed step-by-step walkthrough on creating your account quickly and securely.

 ---

 ## What Indian Traders Say About Quotex